Alpha-gal syndrome is a type of food allergy. It makes people allergic to red meat and other products made from mammals.

 - Do your best to tick-proof your yard.
 Clear brush and leaves where ticks live.
 Keep woodpiles in sunny areas.

 - Check yourself, your children and your pets for ticks.
-Be especially vigilant after spending time in wooded or grassy areas.
+Be watchful after you spend time in wooded or grassy areas.

 - It's helpful to shower as soon as you come indoors.
-Ticks often remain on your skin for hours before attaching themselves.
-Showering and using a washcloth might remove unattached ticks.
+Ticks often stay on your skin for hours before they attach themselves.
+Shower and use a washcloth to try to remove any ticks.

-- Remove a tick as soon as possible with tweezers.
+- Remove a tick with tweezers as soon as possible.
 Gently grasp the tick near its head or mouth.
-Don't squeeze or crush the tick, but pull carefully and steadily.
+Don't squeeze or crush the tick.
+Pull it off with a careful, steady grip.
 Once you've removed the entire tick, throw it out.
 Put on an antiseptic where it bit you.
 That can help prevent an illness.

 Jeff Olsen: While you're enjoying a hike, ticks are looking for a ride.

 Dr. Bobbi Pritt: They get themselves in a position.
 And they will climb up the nearest object, like this blade of grass here.